cmpute/num-prime/ROADMAP.md

 - Documentation and publish on docs.rs

 # Roadmap for v1
-- Support rug & primal or primesieve-sys as backend
+- Stablize API
 - Euler totient
-- Stablize API
+- [?]
+Support rug & primal or primesieve-sys as backend
-- Support async and multi-thread
+- [?]
+Support async and multi-thread